tssajo/Minify/README.md

 (at this point you need to enter your OS X user password)

 `echo "setenv PATH /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin" >> /etc/launchd.conf`

 `exit`

-At this point please verify the contents of your `/etc/launchd.conf` file.
-To do that, while still in `Terminal` issue the following command:
+Please verify the contents of your `/etc/launchd.conf` file.
+To do that, while still in `Terminal`, issue the following command:

 `cat /etc/launchd.conf`